masafumiendo/IntelligentAgentandDecisionMaking/Model_Free_RL_w_Q_Table/README.md

-# Model Free Reinforcement Learning w/ Q-Table
+# Model Free Reinforcement Learning using Q-Table

 This folder, named **Model_Free_RL_w_Q_Table** implements two types of tabular based model free RL algorithm named **SARSA** and **Q-Learning**.
 Here, the grid-world called **FrozenLake** is regarded as the target MDP environment.
 Specific role of each script is listed as follows: